 I started putting together a list a list of books by Antiguan and Barbudan authors and books about Antigua and Barbuda back in 2005 for the Independence literary arts exhibition at the national Museum; I’ve been editing and updating it ever since.
 It includes books by Antiguan and Barbudan writers, both born and adopted, as well books by Antiguan descendents born elsewhere; some with non-specific connections to the island who feature Antigua prominently in their writings may also make the cut.
 I’m just trying to make it as complete as possible.
 Any errors and/or omissions are unintentional.
 Just let me know and I’ll do the research and add them.
 Before you do, though, check the main list ‘Antiguan and Barbudan Writers’ for the complete listing as writers writing in more than one genre are listed only twice, so far: in one of the genre lists and the main list.
 Use the site’s search feature to find fiction, non fiction, children’s fiction, poetry and the main list of Antiguan and Barbudan writing.
 In any case, it should be noted that the list is not exhaustive as, solely at my discretion, I’ve limited it to writers with a book or CD, and have omitted publication in journals and/or periodicals purely as a matter of containment.
 I’ve since started separate lists for journal publications, Reviews of published works, song lyricists, screenwriters and playwrights.
 I will continue to build on these incomplete lists time allowing.
 And, before you ask, no I have not read them all…can’t promise that I will read them all.
+So, this is not a list of recommended reading from Antigua and Barbuda; rather, more broadly every book in the stated genre that could arguably qualify as Antiguan and Barbudan writing (do your own research re the quality of the books listed here and feel free to search the site for reviews of Antiguan and Barbudan books for those books that have received critical treatment).
 Finally, no problem with people utilizing or sharing the list, but a lot of time went into doing this, so please give credit where due and link back .
 Thanks.
 Which reminds me, on the point of giving credit where due, I discovered some of the books on this list via this photogallery.

 Name: Kishma Anthony